Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 • Q: What are term insurance benefits for senior citizens?

-Ans: Senior citizens can claim up to ₹1,00,000 in combined deductions under Section 80D for term insurance with health riders and standalone health policies.
+Ans: Senior citizens may claim up to ₹1,00,000 combined deductions under Section 80D for health riders and health policies taken along with term insurance.

 • Q: How do I maximize my term insurance tax benefits?